fsaHSA & FSA accepted; best-value for top quality care

 – Reduce the risk of serious cardiovascular events, including heart attack, stroke, and death.

-Unlike Wegovy, taking Ozempic doesn’t require you to have a specific body mass index (BMI) or other known health conditions.
-Note that Wegovy is an approved option if you have type 2 diabetes and a BMI of 27 or higher or meet other criteria.
+Unlike Wegovy, taking Ozempic doesn’t require you to have obesity or are overweight with other known health conditions.
+Note that Wegovy is an approved option if you have type 2 diabetes and are medically overweight.

 A woman using a smartphone for a video call with a healthcare provider

 Getting Ozempic starts with getting a prescription.
-A trained, licensed healthcare provider can prescribe Ozempic online or another medication for weight loss or type 2 diabetes for you.
+A trained, licensed healthcare provider can prescribe Ozempic online or another medication for weight loss or type 2 diabetes for you if they decide it’s medically necessary.
 Providers who can prescribe Ozempic include physician assistants/associates (PAs), medical doctors (MDs), and nurse practitioners (NPs).

 You can connect with a board-certified, licensed provider to discuss a medical weight loss program that may include medication, such as Ozempic or Wegovy, on Klarity and often have an appointment in as little as 24 hours.*